efyang/conway-piston/README.md

 * ~~Seed editing mode~~
 * ~~Commandline arguments for starting mode~~
 * Commandline arguments for colors (hex)
+* Use defaults when panicking and just have error message

 Uses MattWoelk's snake-piston and xairy's rust-sudoku as a general template (piston examples aren't very good)